-Within Dropsolid, I currently have the role of CEO.
-This implies responsibility for our vision, mission, values, commercial development, finances and company roadmap.
+Within Dropsolid, I currently have the role of CTO.
+This implies responsibility for our technical vision.
 I believe that taking control of digital experiences by adopting open-source Drupal allows organisations to secure their digital freedom.
 I believe it leads to scalable and sustainable engagement from both users and employees to deliver the vision of the organisation to its stakeholders.

 Contact me if your want to give your organisation the digital freedom it deserves

 - If you are looking for a way to build long-lasting relationships with your customers, members, citizens, clients, employees, users,... and are considering doing this through a digital platform.